-- 1. Be familiar with the contents of these Protocols. - 2.
-Contact the associate teacher and the principal in November to learn of the school practices for scheduling meetings with the associate teacher and for visiting the preservice teacher.
-Provide your contact information to the associate teacher and the preservice teacher. - 3.
+- 1. Be familiar with the contents of these Protocols. - Contact the associate teacher and the principal in November to learn of the school practices for scheduling meetings with the associate teacher and for visiting the preservice teacher.
+Provide your contact information to the associate teacher and the preservice teacher.
+Make a contact with the pre service teacher during the week in November. - 3.
 Represent Mount Saint Vincent University's B.Ed. program, act as a liaison, and provide support for the preservice teacher through observing and assessing student teaching practice. - 4.
 Perform liaison duties with the school administration as necessary; for example, inform the B.Ed. practicum coordinator about medium to long-term associate teacher absences or changes to associate teacher assignments. - 5.
 Consult with the associate teacher often for updates regarding the preservice teacher's teaching practices. - 6.
 Discuss your interaction expectations with the preservice teacher (e.g., professional growth plan, lesson plans, scheduled meetings, etc.). - 7.
 For the Year 2 preservice teacher, this is her or his final practice teaching experience.
 Therefore, expectations for teaching responsibilities should be gradual, but include progression to independent whole-class teaching for a reasonable amount of time.
 This allows the preservice teachers to demonstrate their competencies and capabilities to teach on their own. - 8.
 Visit the preservice teacher a minimum of five (5) times over the course of the second term, accepting that in some circumstances, more than 5 visits may be required. - 9.
 After each visit, provide the preservice teacher with written feedback and expectations. - 10.
-Submit the Initial Assessment Form (in collaboration with AT) and the Final Assessment Form (separate from the AT) to the university for each preservice teacher. - 11.
+Coordinate the completion and submission of the initial report form and complete and submit the UA copy of the Final Assessment Form (separate from the AT) to the university for each preservice teacher. - 11.
 Submit the Year 2 Mid Self-Reflection to the university for each preservice teacher. - 12.
 Ensure the preservice teacher is getting appropriate practice teaching experience and advocate for such when necessary. - 13.
 Review the meaning of the assessment/evaluation processes and forms with the preservice teacher and the associate teacher. - 14.
 Notify the B.Ed. practicum coordinator of any concerns to ensure adequate supports are implemented. - 15.
-Should any perceived or actual impediments to a successful practicum be identified, such as professional, interpersonal, or practical matters that are relevant to the classroom and to the mentoring relationship, assist and support the preservice teacher and the associate teacher. - 16.
-When necessary, follow the Additional Support Process with the associate teacher. - 17.
+Notify the BEd Practicum coordinator of any absences of the preservice teacher. - 16.
+Should any perceived or actual impediments to a successful practicum be identified, such as professional, interpersonal, or practical matters that are relevant to the classroom and to the mentoring relationship, assist and support the preservice teacher and the associate teacher. - 17.
+When necessary, follow the Additional Support Process with the associate teacher. - 18.
 Confirm with the associate teacher and the preservice teacher procedures and timelines for submitting the assessments to the MSVU.